jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 ## macOS

-`palm-sync` should work on macOS 10.15 Catalina and later, and on both Intel and Apple Silicon.
+`palm-sync` should work on macOS 10.15 Catalina and later, either Intel or Apple Silicon.

 - **Node.js**: Official build of Node.js 18.x or higher, installed from the Node.js website or via Homebrew.
 - **Browser**: Tested in Google Chrome.
 Will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are available.